A Vertical Profiler May Be Right For You and Your Water Quality Needs

 What is the warranty period?

 The standard warranty is one year.
-Extended warranty packages are available.
+Extended warranty packages are available at an additional cost.

 What is the life expectancy for a Profiler?
 How long do they last?

-Systems can be expected to last for up to 10 years with minimal maintenance.
+Systems can be expected to last for up to 10 years with routine maintenance.

 How do I get service for my unit?

 Our service tech support is available weekdays via phone or email.
-We also offer on-site maintenance contracts and extended support packages, however, we find that our customers, with proper training, can perform standard maintenance on their units.
-If you need us though, our support technicians are here to help.
+We also offer on-site maintenance contracts and extended support packages.
+With proper training, most customers can perform standard maintenance on their units.
+Check out all our YSI Services here.

 Can my system be used in saltwater?